agentdisplay/agentdisplay-format/SPEC.md

 ## 9. License

-This specification is published under the [MIT License](LICENSE) by Cell Australia Pty Ltd. Implement it, fork it, host your own.
+This specification is published under the [MIT License](LICENSE) by agentdisplay.ai.
+Implement it, fork it, host your own.
 Attribution is appreciated and not required.